-- There is also an R variant of all communication calls which associate a request handle with the operation - i.e. Rget, Rput and Raccumulate - Importantly only valid in passive target synchronisation - This request handle is then used as you would any other request handle (you can call MPI_test, MPI_wait etc on it.) - For a put/accumulate guarantees that the origin's buffer can be overwritten (but not that data has arrives) - For a get guarantees that data is available in the origin's buffer
+- There is also an R variant of all communication calls which associate a request handle with the operation - i.e. Rget, Rput and Raccumulate - Importantly only valid in passive target synchronisation - This request handle is then used as you would any other request handle (you can call MPI_test, MPI_wait etc on it.) - Tracks origin's RMA completion only. - For a put/accumulate guarantees that the origin's buffer can be overwritten (but not that data has arrived) - For a get guarantees that data is available in the origin's buffer - Different to an unlock or a flush in this respect